 I have a strong work ethic as I've always felt that without money all of the normal things I want to experience are so much more challenging.
 I know the importance I place upon work is unbalanced and I have discussed this with my Ruth.
 I believe my work ethic is a value I inherited from observing my mother and father, and I'm not sure I should try to change it.

-I don't suffer fools as gladly as I could before, I know this is likely to cause me problems in the short term on my current engagement, there are plenty of fools around.
-In this context I consider fools to be those who are ignorant or overly protective of their position resulting in them not sharing information as I expect them to, or simply liars.
-I certainly don't consider mistake making or some general deficiency (technical or otherwise) to make them fools, I feel it's more to do with their personality and unprofessional attitude than any straightforward inadequacies.
-I have thought about how to deal with fools tactically, but have decided to simply be direct, with measured professional conduct and live with the consequences.
+I don't suffer fools as gladly as I could before, I know this is likely to cause me problems in the short term on my current engagement as there are plenty of fools around.
+In this context I consider fools to be those who are ignorant or overly protective of their position, resulting in them not sharing information as I expect them to, or simply liars.
+I certainly don't consider mistake making or some general deficiency (technical or otherwise) to make them fools, I feel it's more to do with their character, and unprofessional attitude than any inadequacies.
+I have thought about how to deal with fools tactically, but have decided to simply be direct, with measured professional conduct, and live with the consequences.
 I don't feel I've the mental strength / capacity to dilly dally.
 I get inevitable doubts about my being able to pick skills up again at work, as I realise some technical matters I dealt with were very challenging.
 I comfort myself with the knowledge that in my discipline, a 50% strength myself is of more value to a customer than 100% of almost anyone else.

 I met Satan in London the other week, actually it was my friend Stan - I once accidentally typed his name on a text message as Sstan and the spell check corrected it to Satan.
 Stan reminded me how I often used to search every document or email which I wrote for the word "that", which I used ridiculously often, I'd then either delete it or find a more suitable word.
-I still find I need to do the same, I also use "stuff" too often, and realise it was a coping mechanism used when I couldn't think of the right word.
-I now always go back and search for "stuff" and almost every time I find a suitable word.
+I still find I need to do the same, I also use "stuff" too often, and realise it was a mechanism used when I couldn't think of the right word.
+I now always go back and search for "stuff" and almost every time I find a more suitable word.

 I see the positive in everything.
 I'm extremely conscious of not being late for work, that's a built-in value and has not changed.
-Other matters such as train delays to home or whatever, I just shrug and think, so it's cost me 30 minutes, what would I have done with the saved time, i.e. so what.
+Other matters such as train delays to home or whatever, I just shrug and think, so it's cost me thirty minutes, what would I have done with the saved time, i.e. so what?
 I used to always plan to optimise every journey I took, no more, I'd much rather get up early, I think I now have the right balance.
 I was advised this week there is no certainty my Met Police contract will be extended, this is normal for a contractor.
 Post-TBI, uncertainty was one of my biggest challenges, however, I’m resigned to the fact I'll just have to get something, somewhere else. i.e. that's the contractor life.
 I want to repeat what I said earlier regarding dialogue I used to have with mum: "I know when I used to visit my mum after a London working week I'd tell her what a fantastic life I led - a wonderful partner, happy and healthy Olivia, fabulous job, no financial concerns whatsoever."
 Ditto, but with contented added.